Chain-of-Sketch: Enabling Global Visual Reasoning

-\textbf{Training procedure.} During training, we initially used teacher forcing, which consists of providing the model with perfect frames from the training set.
+\textbf{Training procedure.} For training, we initially used teacher forcing, which consists of providing the model with perfect frames from the training set.
 However, this approach creates a discrepancy during inference, where the model sees its own generated frames as input.
 Generated frames may exhibit a slightly different distribution as the reconstructions are not perfectly accurate.
 While this issue is well studied in text generation, where discrete tokens are used, it becomes more pronounced in vision tasks with continuous outputs.
-To mitigate this discrepancy, we use an alternated training procedure where the model sees perfect frames 50\% of the times, and generated frames the other 50\%.
+To mitigate this discrepancy, we use an alternated training procedure where the model sees perfect frames 50\% of the time, and generated frames the other 50\%.
 This ensures that the model learns to handle imperfect inputs, leading to improved performance during inference.
-More details on this training procedure can be found in Appendix \ref{sec:training_procedure}.